SteveLauC/Notes/database/Database_System_Concepts/Ch15_Query_Processing.md

       If all the fields used by a disjunctive selection have an index, then we can union the identifiers stored by all the indexes.

-      However, if any field does not have an index, then we have to do a linear search.
+      However, if tere is any field that does not have an index, then we have to do a linear search.

 # 15.4 Sorting